4xx404/KeyFrame/README.md

 # **Set the Reporting Method**
 By default, the reporting method is set to use the CallBack URL method but can easily be changed to use FTP or Both.
-a) Open 'keyFrame.py' & scroll to the bottom of the script
+1. Open 'keyFrame.py' & scroll to the bottom of the script
-b) In the 'ReportMethodInUse' variable, enter the reporting method you want to use.
+2. In the 'ReportMethodInUse' variable, enter the reporting method you want to use.
 The allowed methods are 'callback_url', 'callback_ftp' or 'callback_both'

 * The reporting methods **Delay** can also be set here.
 The **Delay** is 60 seconds by default which means that after keys have been pressed, it waits 60 seconds before sending the logs to your server.